Dujam II Frankopan: Relations with Venice

-Dujam's relation with the Republic of Venice was more complicated despite of the vassal and family relationships between the Frankopans and the Venetian aristocracy.
+Dujam's relation with the Republic of Venice was more complicated despite the vassal and family relationships between the Frankopans and the Venetian aristocracy.
 In 1308, Doge Pietro Gradenigo prevented Dujam's plan to get a husband in Hungary for his niece, the orphan Zanetta (daughter of the late Leonard Frankopan, Dujam's cousin), who was also a niece of Gradenigo.
 The doge referred to the "insufferable and perilous conditions in Hungary and its connected territories", when adopted the child himself.